Aptera (solar electric vehicle): Design

 The Aptera's body shape is similar to earlier design exercises in efficiency, including the "Fusion" human-powered vehicle produced by the Pegasus Research Company in 1984, and the MIT Aztec Solar Car, which won multiple efficiency awards while racing in the American Tour de Sol in 1993.
 The Aptera has a claimed coefficient of drag that is very low, at 0.13 as of January 2023.
-The car was tested at an Italian wind tunnel, the results of which were described by co-CEO Chris Anthony as "pretty pictures".
+The car was tested at an Italian wind tunnel, the results of which were not for engineering purposes.

-Aptera named Maxeon Solar Technologies as the solar cell provider for the vehicle in October 2022.
-In March 2023, Aptera announced its use of Comma.ai's Openpilot driver assistance system.
-As of September 2023, Aptera's partner C.P.C. has stamped the first of Aptera's Body in Carbon (BinC) parts from production tools at its Modena, Italy manufacturing facility.

-The 60 kWh battery version is expected to weigh about 1,800 lb, much lighter than most electric vehicles.
-It has a NACS connector, and is able to charge at a rate of between 40 and 60 kW.
+In 2019 the 60 kWh battery version was expected to weigh about 1,800 lb.
+As of 2026 the redesigned Launch Edition with a 44 kWh battery is estimated to weigh 2,200 lb.
+It has a NACS compatible connector, and is estimated to charge at a rate of between 40 and 60 kW.